YoucefB25/IndexationWeb_TP3_YoucefBoulfad/README.md

 However, we can notice here that the field "description" will always produce much more tokens than the other fields, being much longer, despite being "less important" for a search than fields like "title", "variant", "brand" and "country of origin", which have a higher product-characterization power with less words.
 To deal with this issue, I choose to duplicate the tokens from those fields.
 Hence, the tokenization output for a product contains : 1 * the tokens from "description" + 10 * the tokens from "title" + 10 * the tokens from "variant" + 10 * the tokens from "brand" + 10 * the tokens from "country of origin".
 I also add synonyms for the "title" tokens and the "country of origin" tokens, which I duplicate 5 times (being more cautious with synonyms than with original tokens).

+As for the country of origin specifically, I use two sources of synonyms : the WordNet library used also for title synonyms and the origin_synonyms.json file provided for this TP.
+I check for duplicates between these two sources, and then I aggregate the country synonyms, before duplicating them 5 times as described earlier.

 All those steps can be found on the file product_tokenization.py.
-The output of this process is tokenized_products.json.
+The output of this process is tokenized_products.json, that for each of the 46 products contains a bag of tokens, with no distinction between title tokens, country tokens, description tokens, etc, except for the fact that some are repeated multiple times (like title tokens *10 and title synonym tokens *5) to be given more weight during the searches.

 3) Computing embeddings for the tokenized products : tokenized_products.json --> product_embedding.py --> embeddings_of_products.json